 Photo courtesy of Babylonstoren

 About an hour outside of Capetown, Babylonstoren is one of South Africa’s oldest werfs, or farmyards.
 In 2010, Karen Roos, a former editor at South Africa’s Elle Decoration, reimagined the property as a fantasy farm stay with an eight acre garden that grows 300 varieties of fruits and vegetables.
-Guests are welcome to help the head gardener prune and plant and to join the chef in his daily harvest.
-Some of the 13 laborers’ cottages that have been rebuilt for guests also have kitchens for those who want to pick and prep their own meals.
-From $240.
-This appeared in the May 2015 issue.
+Guests are welcome to help the head gardener prune and plant, and to join the chef in his daily harvest.
+Some of the 13 laborers’ cottages that have been rebuilt as guestrooms feature kitchens for those who want to pick and prep their own meals.

 Have you been here?
 Share a tip or a photo with fellow travelers.